Welcome to Zealots of Zaldar

 Travel between locations occurs during Campaign Mode.
 Zaldar narrates the journey and may introduce encounters, obstacles, or points of interest along the way.
 The Quest Book or Zaldar's notes will indicate travel durations between key locations.During travel, Heroes consume food and water as normal (1 of each per day).
 Zaldar may call for random encounters or events during the journey, temporarily switching to Quest Mode if combat occurs.

 Heroes may also sell items they no longer need.
 By default, merchants will buy items at half their listed cost, rounded down.
-Heroes with the Trickery skill may attempt to negotiate a better price.
+Heroes with the Trickery skill (Intermediate or higher) receive bonus gold when selling items — see the Trickery skill entry for details.

 Leveling Up